 Fidelity centers around brokerage, although it does offer funds.
 It’s the second-largest trading provider in the world (after Charles Schwab).

-It’s true that Vanguard manages more assets than Fidelity: the former has $5.3 trillion assets under management, while the latter has $2.46 trillion assets under management.
+It’s true that Vanguard manages more assets than Fidelity: the former has $6.2 trillion assets under management as of January 2020, while the latter has $2.46 trillion assets under management.

 However, Fidelity has a more significant physical presence: it has more than double the number of employees that Vanguard has and more offices.
 Fidelity has also been around for longer.